mlj/proiel-webapp/README.md

 configuring a production instance, you should verify that other users are unable to read `.env`.

-You may also need to modify `config/initializers/mailer.rb` to get registration e-mails working properly.
+You may also need to override some of the settings in `config/environment.rb` to get registration e-mails working properly.

 ### Step 6: Start the server and worker